 The May 24 assembly was one of the few occurrences in which MFS discussed and hosted space to talk about the conflict in the Middle East.
 Besides the assembly, space was made to discuss the issue during a special JSU meeting on October 10 for Jewish-identifying students as well as a Diversity Committee meeting on November 1 for any student to share opinions on the issue.

 The assembly speakers acknowledged that it is impossible to look at current-day antisemitism while ignoring the impacts of the Israel-Palestine conflict.
-Therefore, the assembly posed the question: is it possible to criticize Israel without being antisemitic?
+Therefore, the assembly posed the question: Is it possible to criticize Israel without being antisemitic?

 The answer to this question is yes, Rachlin said during his preface to the assembly.